Islamophobic trope: Translation issues

 Some reports of suicide bombers supposedly mentioning "virgins" waiting for them in heaven have allegedly been mistranslated.
-Some scholars say that the word used in the original Arabic has no connotation of gender and may be more accurately translates as 'angel' or 'heavenly being'.
+Some scholars say that the word used in the original Arabic has no connotation of gender and may be more accurately translated as 'angel' or 'heavenly being'.

-Christoph Luxenberg, in his German language book "The Syro-Aramaic Reading of the Koran" (Die Syro-Aramaische Lesart des Koran, published in 2000), claimed that the word for Houris meant white raisins, based on trandlating the Arabic word as if it was a word in Syriac Aramaic.
+Christoph Luxenberg, in his German language book "The Syro-Aramaic Reading of the Koran" (Die Syro-Aramaische Lesart des Koran, published in 2000), claimed that the word for Houris meant white raisins, based on translating the Arabic word as if it was a word in Syriac Aramaic.

-This interpretation has repeatedly caused media storms.
+This interpretation has repeatedly caused media storms, and Walid Saleh describes Luxenberg's method as "so idiosyncratic, so inconsistent, that it is simply impossible to keep his line of argument straight."
+He adds that according to Luxenberg, for the last two hundred years, Western scholars "have totally misread the Qur'ān" and that, ad hominem, no one can understand the Qur'an as "only he can fret out for us the Syrian skeleton of this text."
+Summing up his assessment of Luxenberg's method, he states:

+The first fundamental premise of his approach, that the Qur'ān is a Syriac text, is the easiest to refute on linguistic evidence.
+Nothing in the Qur'ān is Syriac, even the Syriac borrowed terms are Arabic, in so far as they now Arabized and used inside an Arabic linguistic medium.
+Luxenberg is pushing the etymological fallacy to its natural conclusion.
+The Qur'ān not only is borrowing words according to Luxenberg, it is speaking a gibberish language.

 The translation of the "Koran" (Qur'an) by N. J. Dawood, published as a Penguin paperback, describes houris as "chaste" and "virgins".

 Dawood was a native speaker of Arabic but not a Muslim or a religious scholar.

-Ziauddin Sardar, criticized Dawood's translation as containing "distortions that give the Qur'an violent and sexist overtones", in a comparison to a modern translation by Tarif Khalidi.

-Sardar described the very popular Dawood translation as "largely responsible for the current misconception that Muslim paradise is full of "virgins" - despite the fact that the Qur'an explicitly denies any carnal pleasures in paradise".
+Ziauddin Sardar, criticized Dawood's translation as containing "distortions that give the Qur'an violent and sexist overtones", in a comparison to a modern translation by Tarif Khalidi, describing Dawood's translation as "largely responsible for the current misconception that Muslim paradise is full of "virgins" - despite the fact that the Qur'an explicitly denies any carnal pleasures in paradise".

 Dawood's knowledge of the Arabic language is extensive and respected, and he also translated government documents, but him not being Muslim has made his translation controversial.

 Many Muslims believe that fully capturing the meaning of the Quran in any other language is impossible and it should only be attempted by a Muslim who understands the religion.

-Dawood was a native speaker of Arabic but not a Muslim or a religious scholar.